Best Food In Old Town Ipoh

 If you’re a food enthusiast looking to explore the best that Old Town Ipoh has to offer, you’re in for a treat.
 From traditional Malay dishes to Chinese and Indian specialties, there’s something for everyone in this charming city.
 In this article, we’ll take you on a culinary journey through Old Town Ipoh and highlight the most delicious and unique dishes you shouldn’t miss.

-TRENDING: Best Food In Ipoh For Breakfast
+TRENDING: Discover The Best Food Restaurant In Ipoh And Satisfy Your Cravings

 1. 🍚 Nasi Ganja: The King of Ipoh’s Rice Dishes